Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

 The discussion above takes the point of view of mathematical optimization, describing how to reduce the number of candidate cut lengths we have to check; we are still one step away from turning this into an actual, executable algorithm.
 After reducing the problem to a finite search problem, binary search naturally comes to mind; we work out the details in \wref{sec:algorithms}.
 However, \emph{sorting} the candidate set and \emph{checking feasibility} of candidates dominate the runtime of this binary"=search"=based algorithm~-- this is unsatisfactory.

-As hinted at in \wref{sec:relation-to-apportionment}, it is possible to determine \optlength more directly, namely as a specific order statistic of the candidate set.
+As hinted at above, it is possible to determine \optlength more directly, namely as a specific order statistic of the candidate set.
 From the point of view of objective and feasibility functions, this trick works because both functions essentially \emph{count} the number of unit jumps (i.\,e.\ occurrences of $\nicefrac{L_i}{j}$) at points larger than the given length.
-This approach yields a simple linear"=time algorithm based on rank selection; we describe it in detail in \wref{sec:selection-algorithm}.
+This approach yields a simple linear"=time algorithm based on a single rank selection; we describe it in detail in \wref{sec:selection-algorithm}.